Shreyansh-awasthi/Shreyansh-Awasthi/README.md

 Building real-world Machine Learning projects focused on deployment, explainability, and problem solving.

-- Focused on Machine Learning, Explainable AI, NLP, and RAG
+- Focused on Machine Learning, Explainable AI, NLP,RAG and AI AGENTS.
 - Building production-style ML projects with clean documentation and deployment
 - Interested in building scalable ML systems with deployment and explainability